-- Easy Entry: There is no need to spend years going to school to work with prenatal and postnatal clients.
-Obtaining your Prenatal & Postnatal Fitness Specialist Certification will allow you to bring your passion and expertise to clients seeking a professional to help them meet their fitness goals (and for a lot less money, too).
+- Easy Entry: There is no need to spend years going to school to work with prenatal and postpartum clients.
+Obtaining your Prenatal & Postpartum Fitness Specialist Certification will allow you to bring your passion and expertise to clients seeking a professional to help them meet their fitness goals (and for a lot less money, too).

 - Positive Change-Maker: Teaching clients how to meet new challenges, strengthen their bodies during pregnancy, and improve their self-esteem is extremely rewarding—for you, mothers-to-be, and their families.